Obbaxobax/Terraria-Pixel-Art-Helper/README.md

 ## What's to come
 In the future, I plan on adding an ingame UI which tells the user the remaining blocks which need to be placed in order to complete the pixel art.
 Coming maybe never.
+Potentially also an easier means for doing tile exceptions, perhaps incorporated into the python UI somehow.